| slp.mgcv {slp} | R Documentation |

 without distortion.
 Can be quite slow in execution due to the latter property.

-Based on smooth.construct.cr.smooth.spec
+Based on smooth.construct.cr.smooth.spec for implementation

-with mgcv
+with mgcv.

 Usage